-A few tips to remember about negotiating with vendors:
+Tips to remember when negotiating with wedding vendors:

-- During prime wedding season in your area, vendors may not offer discounts since they could get booked at their full rate during this time.
+During prime wedding season in your area, wedding vendors may not offer discounts since they can easily be booked at their full rate during this time.

 How do you feel about negotiating prices with vendors?
 Like it or hate it?
 Please share your thoughts in the comments.